carbon-design-system/gatsby-theme-carbon/README.md

   __experimentalThemes: [
 ```

+### Global Styles

+You can inject global styles into the theme's style bundle by shadowing `gatsby-theme-carbon/styles/_global.scss` in your project's `src` directory.
+This technique is especially useful for `node_module` dependencies that assume a single bundle (such as individual `carbon-components`).

+For your application's local styles, you can just import your style sheet [directly into a `gatsby-browser.js`](https://www.gatsbyjs.org/docs/global-css/#adding-global-styles-without-a-layout-component) file at the root of your project.

 ### Additional font weights

 If needed, you can add support for additional Plex font weights.
 Don't forget to specify italics for the additional weights if needed.